Work Experience Internships: Employer Resources

 In selecting an intern, employers need to adhere to federal guidelines on non-discrimination practices.
 Read our equal opportunity in education policy to learn more.

-Once you select an intern, report the hire in JumpStart.
+Once you select an intern, report the hire in Handshake.
 Make sure you notify all students you interviewed whether or not they got the internship.

 Direct your intern to the Work Experience Resources for Students.

 The Handshake support website has many useful articles and resources, including the following:

 - How to Post a Job on Handshake